openactive/data-model-validator/README.md

 #### mode

-Provides context as to usage mode that data should be validated against.
+Provides context as to how the data under validation is expected to be used and therefore some validation rules may or may not apply.
+For example, OrderQuotes only have a customer attribute in the C2 phase and beyond of booking (so not in C1Request or C1Response nor nor any more generic published open data usage).

 e.g. To only apply rules that are suitable for data used in a booking flow phase like C2Request: